codemodsquad/babel-parse-wild-code/README.md

 So this package presents an easy-to-use API for loading the installed version of `@babel/parser` in the user's project, loading their
 Babel config, and fully resolving the parser options.

+If loading stuff from the user's directory fails for any reason, it falls back to `@babel/parser` from this package's own dependencies with reasonable default options (copied from https://github.com/facebook/jscodeshift/blob/master/parser/babylon.js)

 # API

 ## `parseSync(file: string, options?: { encoding?: BufferEncoding }): File`